Research

 Dr. Angela Morgan at the University of Melbourne and Murdoch Childrens Research Institute

 Dr. Angela Morgan is a professor at the University of Melbourne and Murdoch Children’s Research Institute with expertise in working with children with speech and language disorders associated with rare genetic conditions.
-She is studying the impact SETBP1 loss of function has on speech and language, and can be reached at angela.morgan@mcri.edu.au.
-More information on Murdoch Children’s Research Institute can be found at https://www.mcri.edu.au/.
+She studies the impact SETBP1 loss of function has on speech and language, and can be reached at angela.morgan@mcri.edu.au.
+More information on the Translational Centre for Speech disordes at Murdoch Children’s Research Institute can be found at https://www.mcri.edu.au/research/strategic-collaborations/centres/nhmrc-cre-translational-centre-speech-disorders.

 Dr. Vanessa Fear at the Telethon Kids Institute